christiandunkel/raytracer/documentation/documentation.md

 ### Shape

-There are currently multiple simple shapes included in the framework, but only the following shapes are fully supported by the renderer.
+There are currently multiple simple shapes included in the framework, but the renderer fully supports only the following shapes:

-*Sphere:*
+*Sphere (3D):*

 ```
 define shape sphere <name> <pos> <radius> <material>
 ```

 - `name` is a string, defining the name of the sphere.
-- `pos` is the position of a sphere in world space, and it consists of 3 numbers that are separated by spaces for the x-, y- and z-axis.
+- `pos` is its position in world space, and it consists of 3 numbers separated by spaces for the x-, y- and z-axis.
-- `radius` defines the radius of the sphere.
-It must be a number bigger than 0.
+- `radius` defines the radius as a number bigger than 0.
-- `material` is a string that defines the name of the material, which is assigned to the sphere.
+- `material` is a string that defines the name of the material assigned to the sphere.

-*Box (Rectangle):*
+*Box (3D):*

 ```
 define shape box <name> <min> <max> <material>